octehren/Prython/README.md

 Inspired by [Ruby's pry gem](https://raw.githubusercontent.com/pry/pry) and [this snippet](https://gist.github.com/obfusk/208597ccc64bf9b436ed).

-Prython is a debugging aid, made to be lightweight (only native modules are imported in Python3.x), very easy to use and completely interoperable amongst both Python 2 & 3 (this package is tested in Python 2.7 & 3.x).
+Prython is a debugging aid, made to be lightweight and very easy to use.
 If you want to take a look at Python's official debugger, [this is it](https://docs.python.org/3/library/pdb.html).

 ## Installation